serverless/utils/docs/log.md

 Clear operation from progress bar (calling it means that processing of it ended)

+#### `progress.get('main')`

+Returns special instance of progress item, dedicated to cover progress of a complete command.
+It shares same interface as above, but (through reporter implementation) it behaves differently:

+- It's guaranteed to always be displayed at the top
+- Time counter is displayed aside of it (starting counting from first write)
+- It's not removed until command ends processing (`remove` is not effective, progress is cleared only after `progress.clear`)

 #### `progress.clear()`

 Clears all the progress and prevents further writing to it.